What is a Design System ?

 A picture is worth a thousand words

-A Design System is composed of different pieces:
+A Design System is composed of 5 pillars:

 These are the foundation of the brand.
 The most common design tokens are the colors in the brand palette, the fonts or the scale sizes.
 Design Tokens are shared across Design Kits and Component Library for a cohesive experience.

-A Component Library is the code side of the Design Kit.
-It's a list of reusable component that developers should use to create new experiences.
+A Component Library is the code side of the Design Kit .
+It's a list of reusable components that developers should use to create new experiences.